pbarber/uk-isochrones-map/README.md

 A [searchable map of NI](https://pbarber.github.io/ni-travel-app) showing areas that can be reached from different locations using public transport within 15/30/45/60 minutes.

+The map shows two markers:

+* blue: the location that you searched for
+* green: the starting location for the travel areas displayed

+The travel areas are limited to 4537 starting locations (green markers).
+In rural areas the starting locations are sparsely located.
+The travel areas do not always appear to make logical sense, e.g.:

+* searching for Belfast International Airport will provide a starting location at the 'wrong' side of the runway
+* searching for Rowallane will use a starting location south of Saintfield, rather than in the centre of Saintfield

+You may get better results by searching for locations on the opposite side of your initial search from the green marker.

 ## Datasets

 The app makes use of two open datasets:

-* Isochrones: the boundaries of the areas that can be reached using public transport from each Small Area in NI
+* [UK Travel Area Isochrones (Nov/Dec 2022) by Public Transport and Walking for Northern Ireland - Generalised to 10m](https://geoportal.statistics.gov.uk/datasets/7f1c281b2561483891cd797b0f6fd463/explore): the boundaries of the areas that can be reached using public transport from each Small Area in NI
-* Small Area Boundaries: the boundaries of Small Areas in NI
+* [NISRA Small Area Boundaries dataset](https://admin.opendatani.gov.uk/dataset/nisra-open-data-boundaries-small-areas-2011): the boundaries of Small Areas in NI

 It also uses [OpenStreetMap](https://www.openstreetmap.org/)/[Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) to provide the search results.